levush/iconnect-debian/README.md

 ## Credits

-Thanks to congenio GmbH for creating the initial patch file and uboot images.
+Thanks to congenio GmbH for creating the initial patch file, uboot images, firmware and usb leds workaround.
 Their image and instructions can be found [here](https://www.congenio.de/infos/iconnect.html)